Eight-year-old boy found safe after going missing during family camping trip

 An eight-year-old boy was found safe after surviving for two days sheltering under a log and eating snow in a Michigan state park after getting lost while collecting firewood.

-Nante Niemi disappeared over the weekend while on a camping trip with his family in the state’s Porcupine Mountains Wilderness State Park.
+Nante Niemi disappeared over the weekend while on a camping trip with his grandfather and uncles in the state’s Porcupine Mountains Wilderness State Park.

+“I prayed for beng found and not stuck out here for the rest of my life,” the second grader said in an interview with Good Morning America.

+He had been with his family collecting firewood when he became separated from them.

 Officials say that he was rescued on Monday around two miles away from where his family were camping after being separated from them for 48 hours.

 “Nante has been located safe and has been reunited with his family!
 A volunteer searching found him under/near a log, where’d he been the entire time, about two miles from the campsite.
 He appears to be in good health!”
-Michigan State Police tweeted.
+Michigan State Police tweeted after the boy was found.

 “Lieutenant Wickstrom says the boy told them he covered up with branches and leaves for warmth and also blanketed the log he was under.
 He didn’t have any food but ate clean snow for hydration.